 Sections 53, 54, 56, 171 and 188

-All special terms are negotiable and should be discussed before a tenant signs the tenancy agreement.
+All special terms are negotiable and should be discussed prior to the tenant signing the tenancy agreement.

 Special terms may include details about pets, rent increases, water charging, smoke alarms, swimming pools, garden maintenance, carpet cleaning and pest control.